logandaniels/sched2cal/README.md

 ##Prerequisites

 The following libraries are required to make this happen:
-- requests and httplib2 for grabbing pages
+- mechanize for x500 authentication and grabbing the enrollment summary
 - BeautifulSoup for parsing the HTML
-- gflags, apiclient, and oauth2client for authenticating with Google
+- httplib2, gflags, apiclient, and oauth2client for authenticating with Google

 ##Usage

-Navigate to your registration summary by clicking [here](https://webapps-prd.oit.umn.edu/registration/initializeCurrentEnrollment.do?institution=UMNTC) or by slicking _register_ on the onestop sidebar.
-When the page loads, save it into the sched2cal directory as `whatever-you-want.html`.
-At least on my Mac, I had to specify that Chrome save it as 'HTML only', rather than as 'Webpage Complete'.

-Then, from the command line, simply run
+From the command line, simply run
-`python sched2cal.py <html-filename>`
+`python sched2cal.py`

-Your browser should pop up asking to authenticate with your Google account.
-Once you do so, the script should do its thing and create the events in your Google Calendar in a new subcalendar called *Fall 2014*.
+You'll be asked to provide your x500 username and password.
+These stay local, so don't worry about me stealing your identity.
+Then your browser should pop up asking to authenticate with your Google account.
+Once you do so, the script should do its thing and create the events in your Google Calendar in a new subcalendar called *Spring 2015 Courses*.

 ##Notes

-It's ~~pretty~~ very rough in its current state, but it works.
-I'd like to make it download the HTML automatically, but the U doesn't seem to have a robust (public) API and I don't yet know how to mess with their authentication process.
-Also, currently a few settings are hardcoded for the Fall 2014 semester.
-In the future that should be calculated by the script.
+To use this, you'll have to generate a client ID and client secret [as described here](https://developers.google.com/google-apps/calendar/auth) and place them in the appropriate locations in the FLOW object in Calendarizer.py.